 Some diabetic teams will advocate colostrum harvesting, giving out supplies or packs for colostrum harvesting, along with guidance and support on how to express.
 Other teams may look at you like you’ve grown another head when you mention it!
 Just like with everything else related to gestational diabetes, advice, support and information can vary dramatically from one hospital to another.

-In a survey we are currently running, from 509 answers 75% (369 ladies) were not happy with the information and support giving around colostrum harvesting at their hospital.
+In a survey Gestational Diabetes UK ran in 2016, from 1,308 answers 77% (1,005 ladies) were not happy with the information and support giving around colostrum harvesting at their hospital

-Some may suggest that they would prefer to use formula instead of colostrum if the baby requires top up feeds.
-This is your decision and if you wish to use colostrum instead, as long as it has been stored correctly, there is no reason for formula to be used instead.
+Some may suggest that they would prefer to use formula instead of colostrum if the baby requires top-up feeds.
+This is your decision and if you wish to use colostrum instead, as long as it has been stored correctly, there is no reason for the formula to be used instead.